-Sunrise Metal is one of leading companies in making real-life products out of customers’ design concepts.
+Sunrise Metal is one of the leading companies in making real-life products out of customers’ design concepts.

 “Speeding up your time to market” is our fundamental promise to our customers.